Note: In this article, I will be using the correct name for the Messiah, Yahushua.

 "Edom is in modern Jewry." —The Jewish Encyclopedia, 1925 edition, Vol.5, p.41

-Judea and Galilee were two separate states and political entities at the time of Yahshua the Messiah (aka "Jesus").
-Yahshua Himself was not a "jew" (Judean) or resident of Judea, but rather a Galilean or resident of Galilee (Matthew 26:69; John 7:41), and a Judahite or descendent of the Tribe of Judah.
+Judea and Galilee were two separate states and political entities at the time of Yahushua the Messiah (aka "Jesus", which is a false transliteration from the Greek).
+Yahushua Himself was not a "jew" (Judean) or resident of Judea, but rather a Galilean or resident of Galilee (Matthew 26:69; John 7:41), and a Judahite or descendent of the Tribe of Judah.

 "Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it." - John 8:44